 If the process seems a bit difficult, here’s some good news.
 If you need assistance determining your eligibility, or to apply for a VA home loan, you’ll find information and assistance at the VA Home Loan Centers.

 What is the VA looking for in veterans applying for a loan?
 First, they’re looking for a good credit score.
 It doesn’t have to be “great” – just good.
 They’ll be looking in particular at the last 12 months to be sure you’ve made your payments on time.
 Some lenders require a minimum credit score, which varies by lender.

 They’ll also want to make sure you can pay your mortgage and have enough income to pay your other bills.
 Depending on your family size and your location, they will determine your minimum requirements for loan approval.

 The VA prefers that you are employed for two consecutive years.
 There are some instances where they’ll waive the two-year requirement, but it requires documentation and support as to why you have not been steadily employed for those two years.

 Finally, if you’ve had a bankruptcy, the VA requires that you wait two years after filing a Chapter 7 bankruptcy discharge or one year after filing a chapter 13 discharge.
 In addition, they require that there are no late payments in paying off your Chapter 13 bankruptcy.

 If you’re eligible for a VA loan, you may want to consider using it to refinance your existing mortgage.
 There are two types of VA refinances available: a Streamline refinance, for those who have a VA loan and are looking to lower their rates, and a Cashout Refinance for homeowners who want to take cash out to pay off debt or consolidate mortgages.

-Remember, if you’d like more information, or assistance with applying for a VA loan in Calaveras County, the professionals at VA Home Loan Centers are ready to help.
+Remember, if you’d like more information, or assistance with applying for a VA loan the professionals at VA Home Loan Centers are ready to help.